sqmch/simple-studytimer/README.md

 # Studytimer

-A very simple script for setting a timer that ends with a Windows notification.
+A very simple python script for setting a timer that ends with a Windows notification.

 I personally use it to set my [Pomodoro intervals](https://en.wikipedia.org/wiki/Pomodoro_Technique) for my study sessions.